rishikumar1812/Whatsapp-chat-analysis/README.md

-# WhatsApp Chat Analysis
+# WhatsApp Chat Analysis Machine Learning Model

-This machine learning model is designed to analyze both group and individual WhatsApp chats, offering detailed insights into messaging patterns and user behavior.
+This machine learning model analyzes both group and individual WhatsApp chats, providing insights into message patterns and user activity.

-## Features:
+## Key Features:
-- **Message and Media Stats**: Provides the total number of messages, words used, media shared, and links shared in the chat.
+- **Message and Media Stats**: Calculates the total number of messages, words used, media shared, and links shared.
-- **Activity Trends**: Visualizes activity through graphs of monthly and daily timelines, identifies the busiest day of the week and the busiest month of the year.
+- **Activity Analysis**: Visualizes chat activity through monthly and daily graphs, identifies the busiest day of the week, and busiest month of the year.
-- **Heatmap**: Displays a heatmap of hourly activity throughout the week, highlighting peak conversation times.
+- **Heatmap**: Displays an hourly activity heatmap across the week to highlight peak chat times.
-- **User Engagement**: Identifies the most active user in group chats.
+- **User Engagement**: Detects the most active user in group chats.
-- **Word Cloud Generation**: Automatically generates word clouds to show the most common words used.
+- **Word Cloud**: Generates word clouds to show the most common words used.
-- **Common Word & Emoji Analysis**: Lists the most frequently used words and emojis, and provides a pie chart for emoji distribution.
+- **Emoji and Word Analysis**: Lists the most frequently used words and emojis, with a pie chart showing emoji distribution.

 ## Use Cases:
-- Personal chat reflection
-- Group chat analysis
-- Identifying communication patterns
+- Analyze personal and group chats
-- Gaining insights into user activity
+- Understand messaging trends and user behavior

----

-Feel free to customize this further based on your repository’s structure!
+- Visualize chat patterns

+This model provides an in-depth understanding of WhatsApp conversations, perfect for gaining insights from messaging data.